Shinyoro/lovelive_songs_fandom/README.md

  6. Determine if you would like to download songs with art.
 FFmpeg utility required.
 Default "No".

  7. Select the groups of songs you want to download.
-    If you want to download everything, leave the field empty
+    If you want to download everything, leave the field empty.

 This will start retrieving song link lists from all groups.
-Unavailable links are written to the file `error_links.txt`
+Unavailable links are written to the file `error_links.txt`.

 After receiving the list, wait until all the songs are installed in the "Love Live!" folder next to the script.
 Please note that installed songs will not be downloaded again.